maziac/DeZog/documentation/Usage.md

 The remote type is "cspect".
 CSpect needs to run before the debug session starts and needs to be connected via a socket interface ([DZRP](design/DeZogProtocol.md)).
-CSpect does not offer a socket interface to DeZog by itself it needs the help of [Dezog CSpect Plugin](https://github.com/maziac/DeZogPlugin).
+CSpect does not offer a socket interface to DeZog by itself it needs the help of the [Dezog CSpect Plugin](https://github.com/maziac/DeZogPlugin).

 You need to install it first.
 Please see [here](https://github.com/maziac/DeZogPlugin/blob/master/Readme.md#plugin-installation).